craigwashere/100-Days-of-Python/README.md

 Day 52:		required instagram, again, not going to bother.

 Day 53:		scrapes data from zillow.com and puts it into a premade Google form. (form has since been deleted).
 We scrape adress, price, and URL from zillow.
 Again, most projects using the inherited Selenium2

+Day 54:		intro to web development with Flask.

+Day 55:		continutation of web development with backend development with a number guessing game.

+Day 56:		starts with template web development in Flask, this is a resume web page.

+Day 57:		further expands on template development using Jinja by building a blog page.